Kevinpgalligan/KevingalWebsite/pages/blog/more-hashing.md

 I remember being fascinated by a post on Richard Stallman's website in which he casually mentioned that he was driven by the desire for appreciation from fellow programmers.
 "You can just say that?"
 I thought, "Reveal your very human weakness and your craving for approval?
 And nobody will laugh at you?"
 Given past events, Stallman obviously isn't a model of correct or ethical behaviour, but I enjoy when people are viscerally honest like this, whether it comes from bravery or shamelessness or obliviousness.

 Another of my motivations for creating things and releasing them into the world is that it's an opportunity to connect with others.
 I've received emails from people I never would've connected with otherwise, which thus far has always been a pleasant and enriching experience.
-Ya never know what opportunities might arise from that.

 Not every programmer needs to have a blog or an open source project to work on.
 Some people hate writing, or prefer not to program outside their job - and that's okay.
 This just happens to be one of the ways I find meaning and fulfillment in life, and in my opinion it has created more value for society than anything I've done as part of a paid job, minuscule as that value may be.